lmiksch/cocopaths/README.md

 ### CocoDesign

-1. Find objective function
-2. DrTrafo parser use from CoFPT
-3. Modify it to use cocosim output automatically
+1. Modify it to use cocosim output automatically
-4. Write tests for whole package

 ### Current Bugs: